baronefr/quantum-computing-unipd/README.md

 # Quantum Information and Computing

-The weekly homeworks of QIC course (Prof. S. Montangero).
+The weekly homeworks of QIC course (Prof. Simone Montangero).

 <br>